 Welch, Charles, and Mihalcea, Rada

-In Proceedings of Intelligent Virtual Agents Conference 2016
+In Proceedings of Intelligent Virtual Agents Conference May 2016

 We examine targeted sentiment analysis for the purpose of building a dialog system for academic advising.
 For dialog tasks such as course selection it is important to recognize the entities (ie, courses and instructors) and the sentiment that students express toward them.
 We examine the effect of domain specific features, and show performance improvements for both the entity recognition and sentiment analysis tasks over baseline methods.
 A discussion of errors provides insight into the limitations of our method and directions for future work.